vishaltak/gitlab-development-kit/doc/howto/vagrant.md

 Docker provider has a big advantage, as it doesn't have a big virtualisation overhead compared to Virtualbox and provides the native performance via containers technology.
-This Docker setup makes sense only on Linux, as on other OSes like Windows/OSX you will have to run the entire Docker hypervisor in a VM (which will be almost the same like Vagrant Virtualbox provider).
+This Docker setup makes sense only on Linux, as on other OSes like Windows/macOS, you have to run the entire Docker hypervisor in a VM (which is almost the same as Vagrant Virtualbox provider).

 1. Install [Vagrant](https://www.vagrantup.com).
 1. Install [VirtualBox](https://www.virtualbox.org).
 Vagrant requires the `VBoxManage` binary included with